-For complete information on each of the programs, please follow the corresponding link above.
+For complete information about each of these programs, please follow the corresponding link above.

-Grants are available for American students and professionals, including professionals in training – decision-makers, policy-makers, individuals in industry, the media, politics, academia, and public administration.
+Grants are available for American students, scholars and professionals, including professionals in training – decision-makers, policy-makers, individuals in industry, the media, politics, academia, and public administration.

 Preference is given to candidates who will divide their time between host institutions in at least two EU member states so that their projects reflect a pan-European perspective.

 Preference is also given to applicants with two years of relevant professional or academic experience beyond the Bachelor’s degree who plan to carry out their project in at least two EU member states.
 However, project proposals including only one city or university program with significant ties to European Union institutions and studies will be considered.

 Grant Activity: Study, research, or lecture on a topic relevant to U.S.-EU relations, EU policy, or EU institutions.

 Candidates are responsible for arranging their own host affiliation and must submit letters of invitation/affiliation with their applications.
 Candidates must arrange their own placement at an accredited university, vocational training/professional institution, or independent research center.

 Grant Duration: Grants range from 6 to 9 months (for students) and from 3 to 9 months (for scholars).

 Grant Dates: Any time during the academic year; For candidates without a PhD (pre-doctoral research), preference is given to those who will complete one academic year (continuous stay).